topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 ![](Images/version.png)

 #### Step 4  Exit MySql

 To exit MySQL the command used is

 mysql> exit

 ![](Images/exit.png)

-Wow!
-We now have the LEM components of the LEMP stack installed.
+Now the LEM components of the LEMP stack installed.

-Now we now install the last component
+The last component of the stack is P-PHP

 ## P- PHP